 Note: The Chicago Water Works Visitor Information Center has closed, but Chicagoans and out-of-towners should continue to visit the Chicago Water Works Pumping Station (across Michigan Avenue from the Historic Water Tower), 163 E. Pearson St., check out a satellite location of Chicago Public Library – or see a show at Lookingglass Theater.

 Building Tours reveal the storied history of the landmark Chicago Cultural Center – offered year round on Wednesdays, Thursdays, Fridays and Saturdays at 1:15pm.
-Tours are FREE and led by volunteer docents.
+The 45–60 minute tours are FREE and led by volunteer docents.
 Enhanced tours for visitors who are blind or visually impaired will take place on the following Tuesdays at 1:15pm.

 Wireless is available to the public, in the public locations of the Cultural Center.
 The network is named "ChicagoWiFi."
 Coverage/accessibility may be different in various locations inside the building, and speed is dependant on the number of users at any given time.